Variations on Wood Light Frame Construction

 structural engineer or other quali

-ed professional, and special
+ed design professional, and special

 review and approval from local building